Pesa 218M: Modernizations

 In October 2015, Lublin Voivodeship's government signed a contract with Pesa for the modernization of SA134-015 ÷ 019.
 This modernization was to include the upgrading of the passenger information system, replacement of laminated track guards with steel ones, modernization of vehicle monitoring, securing of buffer power supplies, and installation of oil filter covers.

 Lubusz Voivodeship

-On 22 November 2013, Przewozy Regionalne placed an order with the manufacturer for the modernization of the Lubusz unit SA133-003 during its P4-level revision repair.
+On 22 November 2013, Polregio placed an order with the manufacturer for the modernization of the Lubusz unit SA133-003 during its P4-level revision repair.
 On 11 September 2014, the Marshal's Office of the Lubusz Voivodeship awarded Pesa a contract for the modernization of SA133-007, also in conjunction with a P4-level repair.

 The order descriptions highlighted the need to replace some factory-installed components: